 What is a Progress Web App?

 A Progressive Web App (PWA) is a website that uses modern web capabilities to create an “native mobile app” kind of experience.
-For a long time, native apps on iOS and Android offered the most powerful mobile experiences as they take full advantage of the hardware specifications of a mobile device.
-Because of this, native apps were much faster than a responsive mobile website and had other great features like push notifications, offline browsing, ability to add a home screen icon, etc. Google is unlocking all these features for you to deliver the features and functionalities of a mobile app to a larger web audience through Progressive Web App.
+For an extended time, native apps on iOS and Android offered the foremost powerful mobile experiences as they take full advantage of the hardware specifications of a mobile device.
+As a result of this, native apps were a lot of quicker than a responsive mobile website and had other great features like push notifications, offline browsing, ability to add a home screen icon, etc. Google is unlocking all these features for you to deliver the features and functionalities of a mobile app to a larger web audience through Progressive Web App.
 Since there is some reluctance on the part of consumers to install yet another native app on their device, this solution offers the best of both worlds, with a rich and fast user experience and no app download/installation.

 Difference between Progress Web App and Native Mobile App benefits